 The Year Three Admissions process in managed by Kent County Council.
 The link below will take you on to the Kent County Council website where you can find out more about how to apply for a school place.

 To apply for a year three place for your child in September 2020, you will need to complete a Common Application Form (JCAF).
-The application process starts on the 5th of November 2020 and closes on the 15th of January 2021.

 If you currently have a child at the infant school, you will get a junior school place but you must complete the application process within the time frame given.